 4. Given the reduced size of the material, sub-headings should be avoided.

-6. A standard unedited format should be used: Times New Roman, 12, 1 spacing, Align Text Left.
+5. A standard unedited format should be used: Times New Roman, 12, 1.5 spacing, Justified.

-7. The use of italics should be restricted to a minimum necessary.
-Bold should be totally avoided.
+6. The use of italics and of bold should be restricted to a minimum.

-As regards the copyrights pertaining to the submitted contribution, the author retains them.
+The author retains copyrights pertaining to the submitted contribution.
 However, republishing of the material should be accompanied by a proper mention of the original place of publication on the EFILA Blog.

 The Editorial Board reserves the right to refuse submissions or indicate modifications that should be incorporated.